 Key Takeaways

 2. The immediate, targeted feedback inherent in CAL dramatically accelerates learning and addresses misconceptions proactively.
-Unlike traditional methods, CAL platforms provide instant feedback on pupil responses, allowing for immediate correction and reinforcement of understanding (Hattie & Timperley, 2007).
+Unlike traditional methods, CAL platforms provide instant feedback on learner responses, allowing for immediate correction and reinforcement of understanding (Hattie & Timperley, 2007).
 This real-time assessment loop is crucial for preventing learning gaps from widening, enabling educators to intervene precisely when needed.

 3. CAL effectively breaks down the physical barriers of the classroom, fostering flexible and continuous learning environments.
-Cloud-based and accessible digital resources enable pupils to engage with educational content anytime, anywhere, extending learning beyond the school day and traditional classroom walls (Means et al., 2009).
+Cloud-based and accessible digital resources enable learners to engage with educational content anytime, anywhere, extending learning beyond the school day and traditional classroom walls (Means et al., 2009).
 This flexibility supports blended learning models and ensures continuity of education, regardless of location or circumstance.

 Infographic comparing traditional teaching methods with computer-assisted learning benefits